A lot or a little?

 What's the story?

-In this sequel, Death Dealer Selene (Kate Beckinsale) is still trussed up in black latex and still icy-eyed mad at her lot in life.
+In UNDERWORLD: EVOLUTION, Death Dealer Selene (Kate Beckinsale) is still trussed up in black latex and still icy-eyed mad at her lot in life.
 With her vampire/werewolf hybrid boyfriend Michael (Scott Speedman), she seeks information and weapons to use against the vampires who are bound to come after them, since she killed head vampire in charge Viktor (Bill Nighy) at the end of the first film.
 Currently in charge of evilness is Alexander Corvinus (Derek Jacobi), who directs his S.W.A.T.-style team from aboard a hyper-teched-out ship.
 Corvinus is looking for Selene and a key and his sons, William the werewolf (Brian Steele) and Marcus the vampire (Tony Curran).
 The brothers were bitten by different creatures and so became the first of each race, instantly deemed enemies forever.
 William's imprisonment "for all time" upsets Marcus, who vows to save him when he is himself released from a tomb.
 To achieve this end, Marcus needs Selene, who has a "blood memory" of the location of the brother's sarcophagus.
 The film is primarily comprised of fight scenes, almost all initiated by Marcus, who flies around with gnarly bat-wings and spikes his victims against walls.